edgedock/dcmartin/README.md

 ## Installation

-More detailed instructions are [available][edge-install].
-Installation package for macOS is also [available][macos-install]

 ### Manual installation (easiest)
 For either Ubuntu VM or Raspbian Raspberry Pi3 the software can be installed manually.
-Log into the VM or RPi3 and run the command below *as root* to install Horizon.
-The installation script [`hzn-setup.sh`][hznsetup] may be used to install the Horizon software under LINUX.
+Log into the VM or RPi3 and run the command below as *root* to install Horizon.
+This installation script [`hzn-setup.sh`][hznsetup] is used to install the Horizon software under LINUX.
 ```
 curl -fsSL ibm.biz/horizon-setup | bash
 ```

 ### Automated installation (for multiple devices)
 If you have a collection of RaspberryPi3 devices and wish to initialize automatically, refer to the [instructions][setup-readme] to using the [`init-devices.sh`][initdev] script the [setup][setupdir] sub-directory of [this][repository] repository.
 Automated installation requires the MAC addresses of the devices.

+### Detailed installation instructions

+More detailed instructions are [available][edge-install].
+Installation package for macOS is also [available][macos-install]

 ## Usage